TheNumbat/rpp/README.md

 To-Do:
 - Update readme
-- More constexpr
+- constexpr all the things
-- More nodiscard
+- nodiscard all the things
+- noexcept all the things
 - Modules
 - Result<T,E> type
 - Thread pool